My Grandma and Me is a special book, celebrating the beautiful relationship between grandmas and granddaughters, which reaches across oceans.

 The illustrations, by Lindsey Yankey, are detailed and delicate, reflecting Iranian culture through colour, pattern and tone.

 On the last page, Javaherbin tells us that In this big universe, full of many moons… I’ve never loved anything or anyone the way I loved my grandma.
 The similarity of childhood experience across cultures is encapsulated here and brings a tear to the eye of anyone who has lost a beloved grandparent.

-A super book with depth and power, this would be enjoyed as a class read but make sure you can read it aloud without sniffling!
+A super book with depth and power, My Grandma and Me would be enjoyed as a class read but make sure you can read it aloud without sniffling!

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.